subirvarma/GeneralCognitics/_posts/StatisticalMechanics4.md

 Figure 7: Boltzmann machine with hidden nodes

 The Boltzmann machine has both visible and hidden nodes as shown in the above figure.
 Once the model has beeen trained, the hidden nodes serve as a latent representation for the data in the visible nodes.
 However the process required to do this requires serial node-by-node Gibbs sampling which is quite compute intensive on digital architectures, and has restricted the size of feasible Boltzmann machines to a few thousand nodes at most.
-However the brain does not have this problem since it can implement sampling as a massively parallel operation, hence a Boltzmann machine type operation is definitely a candidate for the brain.
-The other issue with the Boltzmann machine is that its node state is restricted to 0 and 1, which is a serious limitation when modeling the brain.
+However the brain does not have this problem since it can implement sampling as a massively parallel operation, hence sampling is not nevessarily a problem for the biological version of the Boltzmann machine.
+However a more serious problem with the Boltzmann machine is that its node state is restricted to binary values (0 and 1 or +1 and -1), which is a serious limitation when modeling the brain.

 **The Helmholtz Machine**